 Below is a list of the most common ingredients you will find in my kitchen during holiday baking season!

 Before starting your cookie extravaganza, check each baking ingredient you have in the pantry to determine whether it is expired or you need to buy fresh.
 Most products, flour and baking powder included, have a shelf life!

-- Almond flour: High protein, wholesome and mimics all-purpose flour the best in most cookie recipes.
+- Almond flour: High protein and wholesome, almond flour works best in most healthier cookie recipes.

 - Whole wheat (or spelt) flour: Better source of fiber and nutrients compared to bleached white flour.

-- Oats/Oat flour: Oats add texture and nutrients to cookies and oat flour contains iron and calcium.
+- Oats or Oat flour: Oats add texture and nutrients to cookies and oat flour contains iron and calcium.
 Make your own budget friendly oat flour by grinding oats, easy peasy!